-- 67. Offer "seed capital," other incentives, or support to local Washoe County or Northern Nevada entrepreneurs / organizations who start and operate businesses designed to address local gaps in waste management (e.g. glass recycling, upcycling services, composting, reusable / refillable and other models or businesses that divert waste from landfills or accelerate a circular economy). - 68.
-Support policies that decrease the prevalence of single-use plastics - 69.
-Support commercial use of compostable materials through establishing a list of approved vendors that have been verified by the Biodegradable Products Institute (BPI) as compostable - 70.
-Increase rate of recycling in multi-family housing and mobile homes from the 2024 rate of 54%. - 71.
-Increase rate of recycling rate at commercial locations from the 2024 rate of 9.5%. - 72.
+- 64. Offer "seed capital," other incentives, or support to local Washoe County or Northern Nevada entrepreneurs / organizations who start and operate businesses designed to address local gaps in waste management (eg glass recycling, upcycling services, composting, reusable / refillable and other models or businesses that divert waste from landfills or accelerate a circular economy). - 65.
+Support policies that decrease the prevalence of single-use plastics. - 66.
+Increase rate of recycling in multi-family housing and mobile homes from the 2024 rate of 54%. - 67.
+Increase rate of recycling rate at commercial locations from the 2024 rate of 9.5%. - 68.
 Create a sustainable building materials management toolkit for businesses to reduce waste from construction, renovation, demolition, and retrofit projects.
 Outreach for the toolkit can include, but is not limited to, online resources, a builder's lunch-and-learn and local business network presentations.